iglunix/iglunix-autobuild/README.md

 This part is significantly less over engineerd (luckily).
 There are 4 commands the user should be aware of, they are writen in chronological order.

-* chroot_prepare_lazy
+* chroot_prepare_iglunix

-  This creates the chroot and cleans the most important locations (/lib, /bin, /sbin, /usr, /lazybox, /etc).
+  This creates the chroot and cleans the most important locations (/lib, /bin, /sbin, /usr, /iglunix, /etc).
 * chroot_fetch

   This command will fetch the sources needed to get curl working inside the chroot.
 And some files for to be used inside the chroot environmen.
-This command will automatically be execute by `chroot_prepare_lazy`.
+This command will automatically be execute by `chroot_prepare_iglunix`.
 It it __NOT NEEDED__ to be manually exected.
 But it can be.
-* chroot_lazy
+* chroot_iglunix

-  This will chroot into the lazybox environment.
+  This will chroot into the Iglunix environment.
 * inside_chroot

   This is the script that has to be executed inside the chroot to compile all the required apckages in the correct order.